Purdue-M2/AI-Face-FairnessBench/README.md

 Checkpoints of detectors trained on our AI-Face can be downloaded through the [link](https://purdue0-my.sharepoint.com/:f:/g/personal/lin1785_purdue_edu/EsNU0g9QQP5Dgf74rgmydfoB-gWRy2zRpqnuE8sONgQ5mw?e=1wvy2j).

 ## 📢 Update Notes:
 This is our second version of the dataset; here, we list the key differences between the first version.
+For more details on the initial version, refer to our [paper](https://arxiv.org/pdf/2406.00783v2).
 1. Annotation Difference.
 We have Gender, Age, and Race categories in the first version.
 See the [updated annotations](#2-dataset-preparation-and-description) in the second version.

 | Column                     | Description                                                         |